NFL Pro, Clemson Alum donates hundreds of shoes to neighborhood in Anderson Co.

-ANDERSON COUNTY, SC (WSPA)–NFL pro, Bradley Pinion, gave back to the Anderson County community on Friday.
+ANDERSON COUNTY, S.C.
+(WSPA)- NFL Pro and Clemson Football alum, Bradley Pinion, gave back to the Anderson County community on Friday.

 Pinion, and his wife partnered with Anderson Interfaith Ministries (AIM), and Joy Comes, to give shoes and socks to kids at the Belton Woods Apartments.
 The giveaway was a part of a summer food distribution program, called Summer Food for Kids.